 The settings page for the app packs in a number of features, such as WiFi file transfer, settings for the web browser, and for the audio playback.
 The app doesn’t skimp on security, either.
 You can set a password lock on the app, and even enable/disable Touch ID for granting access to the app.
 Once you get past the app’s interface (which looks rather lacklustre), it’s actually good enough to be used as a file manager.

-Download Pocket Drive (Free, with in-app purchases)
+Download Pocket Drive (Free)

 Use the Best iOS File Manager Apps to Manage Files Easily